piratefsh/piratefsh.github.io/_posts/2017-12-21-compelling-works-of-art-i-discovered-in-2017.markdown

 * __[The Resident Tourist](https://www.drearyweary.com/tourist/) series by Troy Chin, 2007-2017__ - made me a) want to draw again and b) realize I can tell stories from my own experiences.

-* __[The Door In The Kitchen](http://www.terror-town.com/stories/4) by Abby Howard, 2017__ - a terrifyingly apt metaphor for how I deal with some stressful issues.
+* __[The Door In The Kitchen](http://www.terror-town.com/stories/4) by Abby Howard, 2017__ - a terrifyingly apt metaphor for how I deal with difficult issues.

 * __[Fun Home](https://www.goodreads.com/book/show/26135825-fun-home) by Alison Bechdel, 2006__ - my words cannot do this tragicomic justice. incredibly moving.